CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 * I also expected the efficient scan to be faster than the naive scan.
 One factor that potentially slows down the efficient scan is the invocation of "__syncthreads()" in each level of up/down sweep.
 But in most levels, many threads don't really contribute any work.

+* In thrust exclusive_scan implementation, I think it first does some memory copy, and then do the computation.

 ### Test Program Output

 Array size = 1 << 8